Kismuz/btgym/README.md

 - agent's goal is to maximize cumulative capital;
 - 'market liquidity' and 'capital impact' assumptions are met.

-Data selection for backtest agent training:
+####Data selection options for backtest agent training:

 - random sampling:
-  historic price dchange ataset is divided to training, cross-validation and testing subsets.
+  historic price dchange dataset is divided to training, cross-validation and testing subsets.
   Since agent actions do not influence market,it is posible to randomly sample continuous subset of training data for every episode.
 This is most data-efficient method.
   Cross-validation and testing performed later as usual on most "recent" data;